prashjet/popkinmocks/docs/source/user/constructing_models.md

 _ = cube.plot('t', disk.get_p('t'))
 ```

 We will next set the spatial, velocity, and metallicity factors of $\eqref{eq:factor_p}$.
-To resemble flattened disks, all three factors are chosen to be functions of elliptical radius $r_q$ with flattening $q$,
+To resemble galactic disks, we want elliptical isocontours for all three factors.
+We therefore chose them to be functions of elliptical radius $r_q$ with flattening $q$, i.e.

 $$
   r_q(\textbf{x}) = \sqrt{x_1^2 + \left( \frac{x_2}{q} \right)^2}.